gildas/gitflow-hooks/README.md

-# Git Flow hooks for GO
+# Git Flow hooks

-This repository contains git hooks for git flow to help deploy releases and hotfixes in my go repositories.
+This repository contains git hooks for git flow to help deploy releases and hotfixes in my go, nodejs repositories.

 ## Pre-Requisites